saeedthrissur/SwipeStream/CODE_OF_CONDUCT.md

 ---

 ## 📧 Contact
-If you experience or witness unacceptable behavior, please report it to the maintainers via:
+If you experience or witness unacceptable behavior, please open an issue or contact the maintainers via the repository’s Discussions or Issues tab.
-**support@swipestream.org**